Code Tips14 min read

 Where SES shines

-• AWS ecosystem — native IAM, CloudWatch metrics, SNS notifications for bounces/complaints.
+• AWS ecosystem: native IAM, CloudWatch metrics, SNS notifications for bounces and complaints.

 Where it gets tricky

-• Sandbox friction — new accounts are sandboxed.
-You must apply for production access and manage your own reputation.
+• Sandbox friction: new accounts are sandboxed.
+You must apply for production access and manage your own sender reputation.

-• Verbose SDK — the AWS SDK is powerful but ceremony-heavy.
-Simple sends require more boilerplate.
+• Verbose SDK: the AWS SDK is powerful but ceremony-heavy.
+Simple sends need more boilerplate than any other option here.

 Side-by-side comparison